This blog was insipred by my talk of the same name.

 Considering efficiency may be simple at first, but there are multiple facets to consider.
 We must always be sure we are efficient for the right group.
 If there is a tools team selecting tools, the bias may be to optimize for their team's efficiency.
 But if a selection here saves the tools team of 10 people an hour a week but costs 1,000 developers even two extra minutes a month, there is a negative impact on efficiency.
 Our platform of choice must allow development, QA, Security, and Operations part of a single conversation throughout the lifecycle.

 And lastly, governance of the process is essential regardless of industry.
 However, it has been shown that working this governance into the day-to-day processes team use allows teams to move quicker than a legacy "end of cycle" process.
 Embedded automated security, code quality, vulnerability management, and policy enforcement enable our teams to ship code with confidence.
-Regardless of where the deploy happens, tightly control how code is deployed, and eliminate guesswork.
+Regardless of where the deployment happens, tightly control how code is deployed, and eliminate guesswork.
 Incrementally roll out changes to reduce impact, and ensure user authentication and authorization is enforceable and consistent.

 These capabilities will help you operate with confidence across the multi-cloud and hybrid-cloud landscape.